 Community and stakeholder engagement for the Vision and the LUDS highlighted the urgent need for a strategic approach to population growth in the Huon Valley.
 Managing this growth effectively involves focusing on the densification and compact development of larger, well-established towns like Huonville.
 This strategy requires designating suitable land for residential infill development, ensuring it is brought to market efficiently while carefully considering local constraints, as well as heritage and scenic values.

-Increasing urban density in Huonville, particularly along key transport corridors, will make it easier for residents to access essential services, facilities and employment, while also mitigating urban sprawl.
+Increasing residential land supply and identifying areas for medium density in Cygnet, particularly along key transport corridors, will make it easier for residents to access essential services, facilities and employment, while also mitigating urban sprawl.

-A significant portion of land in Huonville, situated in a prime location near the Activity Centre and Main Street, has been identified for this purpose.
-Already zoned for general residential and future urban development, this area is crucial for driving compact and sustainable residential growth.
-The land's favourable positioning - protected from high-risk natural hazards - offers an ideal setting for a variety of housing solutions.
-The focus will be on delivering innovative options that include different densities to meet diverse community needs, with an emphasis on affordability and social housing.
+A significant portion of land in Cygnet, situated in a prime location near the Activity Centre and Mary Street, has been identified for this purpose.
+Already zoned for general residential and future urban development, these areas are crucial for driving compact and sustainable residential growth.